tanvirasifkhan/laravel-vue-pusher-chat-app/README.md

 **Follow the commands**

-1. `cd backend` and run `php artisan optimize:clear` and then `php artisan migrate` to run the database migration
+1. `cd backend` and run `php artisan migrate` to run the database migration and then run `php artisan optimize:clear` to clear all the cache.
+Finally run `php artisan serve` command to run the server at `localhost:8000`.
 2. **Very Important** open another tab and `cd backend` and run `php artisan reverb:start --debug` to run the websocket server.
 Keep in mind that, if you do not run this command realtime chat will not work

+3. `cd frontend` and run `npm run dev` to run the frontend in the browser at `localhost:5173` address.

-3. You can register as a user from the frontend.
+4. You can register as a user from the frontend.
 But you can create some dummy user by running this command `php artisan db:seed`.
 There will be 3 users created with the following credentials.
  -> Email : asif.khan@gmail.com and Password: asifkhan
  -> Email: rubel.hasan@gmail.com and Password: rubel
  -> Email: tanvir.ahmed@gmail.com and Password: tanvir
 By the way this command also creates some dummy chat messages too.
 You can login using one of these dummy users.

-4. `cd frontend` and run `npm run dev` to run the frontend in the browser at `localhost:5173` address.

 You can now play around with the application.